Gorilla Permits in Uganda: The Ultimate Guide (2024–2026)

 the full story

-What Is A Gorilla Habituation Permit?
+What is a Gorilla Trekking Permit?

-Visitor Category Gorilla trekking permit price
+Visitor Category Price per permit

 Foreign Non-Resident USD$ 800